3cor/tsuruoka-iotlab-manual/README.md

 Most of the projects in the lab implement Android to some extent.
 Thus, it’s no brainer to have Android Studio installed on your working computer if you are maintaining the projects.

-You can get the latest version of Android Studio from the official website.
+You can get the latest version of Android Studio from the [official website](https://developer.android.com/studio/).
 Or if you use Linux, you can install it via a package manager.
 Alternatively, you can also use Eclipse or IntelliJ.

 Personally, I think Android Studio is the best IDE for Android development so far.
 However, the best development tool is the one you are comfortable with.
 Some expert uses Vim and ADB for Android development.

 ## Linux

 Many of the projects listed in this manual require more or less experience working with Linux.
-If you are not comfortable with Linux command, you can learn about it on some of the sites here.
-Linux is always preferable in most IOT development.
+If you are not comfortable with Linux distros or Linux command, you can learn more about it on some of the sites [here](https://github.com/aleksandar-todorovic/awesome-linux).
+Linux is usually preferable in most IOT development stack.
+The popular IOT protoyping device Raspberry Pi run Raspbian by default.

-Internet of Things
+## Internet of Things

 According to the internet: